astubbs/spring-modules/samples/jsr94/readme.txt

 1. MOTIVATION

-The aim of the sample is to show how to use the support of JSR94 1.0 in Spring Modules with JRules as rule engine.
+The aim of the sample is to show how to use the support of JSR94 1.0 in Spring Modules with Drools and JRules as rule engines.

 This sample uses rules to find the good bargain cars in a database.